SCHEDULE AND AVAILABILITY: This is an update as of 12/28/20.

 2. Removing the movement from the case always reveals more surprises than cursory inspections from the back (or front).

 3. Mainsprings need to be removed from the barrels and inspected (possibly replaced) before anyone can judge their condition.
 If we send you back a clock where this has not been done, it’s a time bomb.
 Most clocks require full disassembly to do this.
 Once it is fully disassembled, again it is folly to do any less than a full restoration.
+Experience has shown that if original mainsprings are re-used, the chance of breaking in the near future is very significant.

 4. Pivots need to be polished to a glass-like smoothness, and holes rebushed so as to be clean and undetectable.
 Precision reamers are used to achieve exact pivot-to-hole fit and clearances.
 These are among the most important steps.
-Rebushing holes without polishing pivots leads to premature hole failure, and furthers pivot wear.
+Rebushing holes without polishing pivots leads to premature hole failure, and furthers additional pivot wear.
 Using traditional broaches alone to open holes can lead to geometrically distorted holes.
 Worse yet, leaving worn holes unaddressed is a sure path to unreliable performance.

 Once a clock is fully restored by us, it will generally run for perhaps 10-15 years or more with nominal maintenance (oiling and adjusting ever 3-4 years).
 After 10-15 years, more work may be needed, but this is variable.
 By contrast, simply oiling a 100 year-old worn out movement does not remove the wear or provide any longevity.
+If only oiled, the clock may function (short term) but cannot be warranted.

 That’s the rationale behind why we generally recommend full restorations.
 Obviously, there are bound to be exceptions, but this is what we have found to be the case in a very high percentage of the vintage clocks and clock movements we see.